Struggling to create content that drives sales in 2025? Anyone who has worked at content marketing will agree to that!

 If you don’t update these pieces with potential, you may lose out on a good ranking opportunity.
 They may slip down in their rankings or hit a plateau in terms of site traffic.

-So, how can you resurrect such posts?
+So, how can you resurrect such posts in 2025?

 Here are some strategies that you can try out: